-I’m a physicist, speaker, and recovering writer.
+I’m a physicist, speaker, and writer of both interactive and regular fiction.
 I think science is awesome and should be accessible to everyone.
 I believe entertainment and education can complement each other.
 I love creating things and want everyone to take part.

 One of the things I love doing is talking about science.
 While I give technical talks to specialist audiences, a lot of my speaking has been for non-scientists.
 I’ve done things like talk about the science behind the movie Pacific Rim and run hands-on science demos for kids and adults.
 I’ve even hosted a science YouTube series for NASA.
 Interested in having me talk to your group or class?
 Let me know!

 In college I was a member of the “Major of the Month” club, but I was bad about ever dropping majors.
 It’s how I ended up with one degree in physics and another degree in theater.
-These days my acting’s confined to sketch comedy that I do with groups like Dragon Con TV and Disasterpiece Drama Club.
-I’m a long-time podcaster and do occasional voice-over work.
+I’m a long-time podcaster and do voice-over work.

 My physics PhD is from Duke University, where we cooled atoms down using lasers.
 That’s not as ridiculous an idea as it sounds, honest.
 We used really high-powered lasers, which was all fun and games until one set me on fire.
 I’ve worked on space sensors and gotten to build things that flew on orbit.
 I never got to be an astronaut like I had planned when I was 12, but seeing something in space that you built with your hands is a great consolation prize.
 These days I work on cameras and other sensors for robots.
-It’s the kind of work that makes for a great conversation starter, though I’ll never be as cool as Ian Malcolm explaining chaos theory.
+It’s the kind of work that makes for a great conversation starter.